-For more than 30 years he hosted a variety of programs on 4BC and for the last decade was a regular member of the Sunrise program where his even handed approach to all subject matter won a wide audience.
+For more than 30 years Greg Cary was recognised as one of Queensland's most respected broadcasters.
+He hosted a variety of programs on 4BC and for a decade was a regular member of the Sunrise program on Channel 7 where his friendly and considered approach to all subject matter won a wide audience.

 For the five years (2008-2013) before stepping out of the spotlight Greg hosted a current affairs program that was networked across Queensland and helped shape opinion on a variety of issues.
 He has championed many causes and, in an increasingly partisan media world, remains trusted by all sides.

-In his radio career, Greg was the only person to have been a finalist in national awards for both sport and current affairs, whilst winning the best Program Director award.
+In his radio career, Greg was the only person to have been a finalist in national awards for both sport and current affairs, whilst winning the best Program Director award (in 2006).

-His media life began as a cadet journalist at the (now defunct) Sun newspaper in Sydney and he is well placed to talk about the evolving nature of media and the impact of that change on the wider community.
+His media life began as a cadet journalist at the (now defunct) Sun newspaper in Sydney before moving into radio.
+He is well placed to talk about the evolving nature of media and the impact of that change on the wider community.